Tortoise: In human culture

-In religion

 In Hinduism, Kurma (कुर्म) was the second Avatar of Vishnu.
 Like the Matsya Avatara, Kurma also belongs to the Satya Yuga.
 Vishnu took the form of a half-man, half-tortoise, the lower half being a tortoise.
 He is normally shown as having four arms.
 He sat on the bottom of the ocean after the Great Flood.
 A mountain was placed on his back by the other gods so they could churn the sea and find the ancient treasures of the Vedic peoples.

 In Judaism, tortoises are seen as unclean animals.
 Early Christians also viewed tortoises as unclean.

 In Chinese and Japanese folk religion, tortoises are considered oracular animals.
 Tortoise shells were used by ancient Chinese as oracle bones to make predictions.

 In Ancient Greek mythology, Hermes crafts the first lyre from a tortoise.

-In space: the 1968 trip to the Moon

 In September, 1968, two Russian tortoises became the first animals to fly to and circle the Moon.
 Their Zond 5 mission brought them back to Earth safely.

-In the United Kingdom

-In 2015, the University of Lincoln held a ribbon-cutting ceremony to open the new Joseph Banks Laboratories.
-Instead of using scissors, the honor went to Charles Darwin, a tortoise from the School of Life Sciences.

-The "ribbon" was made from dandelion and rocket leaves, which the tortoise chewed through to mark the opening.

-Featured photo of Charles Darwin's ribbon-cutting ceremony, 2015.